×

 When we asked people what advice they would give someone preparing to move to The Netherlands, they said:

 "FINDING an apartment is the difficult part of moving to the Netherlands.
 Amsterdam is probably the most difficult place to search.
 People are on waiting lists for years to get even a small place.
 The more you are willing to spend, the faster you will find a place.
 Knowing people helps you find a goods place both in terms of getting advice on neighborhoods and in terms of hearing of vacant places.
-The best places never even get advertised--a friend will offer his place to another friend first," replied a member in Rotterdam.
+The best places never even get advertised--a friend will offer his place to another friend first," said one expat in Rotterdam.

 How do I find a place to live in The Netherlands?